 For the most part, conventional loans need a qualifying ratio of 28/36.
 FHA loans are less restrictive, requiring a 29/41 ratio.

 For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
 This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
+Recurring debt includes payments on credit cards, car payments, child support, and the like.

 Some example data:

 With a 28/36 qualifying ratio

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing